-In this case, for the development of Lot 1, the applicant has proposed an attractive monument feature, which will be further integrated into the overall site with conditions.
+In this case, for the development of Lot 1, the applicant has provided an attractive monument feature, which will be further integrated into the overall site with conditions of this approval.
 Additional open space and plaza areas will be evaluated in future phases of the development.